PHILOSOPHY & PRACTICES

 Sensory management ensures that good, bad, right, wrong, and other notions of duality are ripped apart.

 Once Gurudev visited the home of an associate along with a few disciples.
 Since the associate and his wife were not at home, their eight-year-old daughter offered to make them tea.
 Conscious of her sentiment, Gurudev agreed.
 When she was ready to serve the tea, he blessed it and handed the teacups to his disciples.
-While he sipped the tea and made conversation with the kid, some of the accompanying disciples drank only a few sips and left the rest.
+While he sipped the tea and conversed with the kid, some of the accompanying disciples drank only a few sips and left the rest.
 The tea smelled of kerosene and was unpalatable since the girl had brewed it on a stove.
 Upon leaving the associate’s home, the mahaguru gave his disciples a mouthful!
 Imagine how careless they were to dismiss a cup of tea blessed by their guru only because it smelled of kerosene!
 Is it possible they lost a lot because they could not bear a little?

 Gurudev sips the tea made by a young devotee